-- (c) The Building Official/Floodplain Administrator shall review the certificate(s) data submitted.
-Deficiencies detected by such review shall be corrected by the permit holder immediately and prior to Certificate of Compliance/Occupancy issuance. - (d) In some instances, another certification may be required to certify corrected as-built construction.
-Failure to submit the certification or failure to make required corrections shall be cause to withhold the issuance of a Certificate of Compliance/Occupancy. - (e) Documentation regarding completion and compliance with the requirements stated in the permit application and with Article 3, Section B(1) of this ordinance shall be provided to the local Floodplain Administrator at the completion of construction or records shall be maintained throughout the Construction Stage by inspectors for the Floodplain Administrator.
-Failure to provide the required documentation shall be cause to withhold the issuance of a Certificate of Compliance/Occupancy. - (f) All records that pertain to the administration of this ordinance shall be maintained and made available for public inspection, recognizing that such information may be subject to the Privacy Act of 1974, as amended.
+- (a) If the project includes a floodproofing measure, a FEMA floodproofing certificate is required to be submitted by the permit holder to the Floodplain Administrator. - (b) The Floodplain Administrator shall review the certificate(s) data submitted.
+Deficiencies detected by such review shall be corrected by the permit holder immediately and prior to Certificate of Compliance/Occupancy issuance. - (c) In some instances, another certification may be required to certify corrected as-built construction.
+Failure to submit the certification or failure to make required corrections shall be cause to withhold the issuance of a Certificate of Compliance/Occupancy. - (d) Documentation regarding completion and compliance with the requirements stated in the permit application and with Article 3, Section B(1) of this ordinance shall be provided to the local Floodplain Administrator at the completion of construction or records shall be maintained throughout the Construction Stage by inspectors for the Floodplain Administrator.
+Failure to provide the required documentation shall be cause to withhold the issuance of a Certificate of Compliance/Occupancy. - (e) All records that pertain to the administration of this ordinance shall be maintained and made available for public inspection, recognizing that such information may be subject to the Privacy Act of 1974, as amended.